Blog Post

 Why did they build it in that particular direction?

-The original entrance for Phase I of Stonehenge was in the North-West towards the midwinter moonset, perceived as the place of the dead and afterlife, where they built a mooring station to take the Bluestones from Craig-Rhos-Y-Felin.
+The original entrance for Phase I of Stonehenge was in the North-West towards the midwinter moonset, perceived as the place of the dead and afterlife, where they built a mooring station (the old car park) to take the Bluestones from Craig-Rhos-Y-Felin.

 But after 4,000 years, the monument changed its purpose.
 Four thousand years is a colossal amount of time – the same period before now, we were in the Bronze Age, living in mud huts and dancing to druid music.
 In the landscape, we see this change with the disuse of Long Barrows for the collection of excarnated bones in favour of Round Barrows and the cremation of bodies.